artecs-group/RVfpga-sim-addons/README.md

 -->

-In this repository we also show two example courses where these new tools, as well as the whole [RVfpga materials](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/), are adapted and used.
+In this repository we also show two example courses where these new tools, as well as the whole [RVfpga materials](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/), are adapted and used to peform several practical labs that help the students understand the theoretical concepts explained in theory.

 + Computer Organization: This is a second-year course in the Computer Science degree program offered at UCM.
 You can find the information about this course at: [Computer Organization UCM](http://web.fdi.ucm.es/UCMFiles/pdf/FICHAS_DOCENTES/2024/8413.pdf).
 In folder [Computer_Organization](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization) you can find part of the materials (mainly the labs) used in this course.
 In case you want more information about this course, you can contact ```dani02@ucm.es```.